Financial Aid

 Rules for Retaking Courses with Federal Aid: When a Retake Can (and Can't) be Funded

 If a student retakes a previously passed course more than once, the course will not count toward their Title IV enrollment status.
-Since Pell Grant amounts are based on enrollment intensity, this may result in a reduced Pell Grant award.
+Because Pell Grants and Direct Subsidized/Unsubsidized Loans are based on enrollment intensity, this may reduce total grant and loan funding.

 Enrollment Status (Intensity)

-• Enrollment Intensity is the percentage of a student's enrollment status relative to what's considered full-time.
+Enrollment Intensity is the percentage of a student's enrollment status relative to what's considered full-time.
 At Union, enrollment in three credit-bearing courses is considered full-time for federal aid purposes.
+Because federal aid amounts are based on eligible courses, an uncounted course may reduce funding.
+However, grants and loans follow different rules:

 Enrollment Status Impact Examples